imsalmanmalik/Video-to-Audio-Microservices-Python-Application-K8s-Helm-AWS-EKS/README.md

 8. Paste this generated password in `notification-service/manifest/secret.yaml` along with your email.

-Run the application through the following API calls:
+Run the application through the following API calls by navigating inside the directory where the mp4 file is present:

 # API Definition